How To Wax A Bike Chain- A Complete Waxing Guide

 After the wax is melted and is ready to use, dip the chain completely into it and leave it in for at least an hour, or even overnight.

-5. Removing The Chain
+5. Remove The Chain From The Cooker

 After keeping your chain in the cooker for at least an hour, slowly take it and shake it so the wax drops drip down slowly.
 Keep in mind to shake it gently so that the chain links don’t fall apart.
 Then hang it somewhere to let it cool down.
 Do not touch it with your bare hands.